JKanjana/2019-05-09-rstatsnyc_git/README.md

-This is the Git workshop during the NYR conference.
+This is the Git workshop during the NYR (rstatsnyc) conference.

 This is an edit from Rstudio on our laptop